(For the first page of this review of Disney’s Polynesian Village Resort, click here.)

 REVIEW: THE POOLS AND BEACHES AT DISNEY’S POLYNESIAN VILLAGE RESORT

-- The larger Lava Pool, loaded with amenities, which came out of refurb in 2015, and
+- The larger Lava Pool, loaded with amenities

 - Multiple beaches

-The hot tub–which is elevated, a nice effect:
+The hot tub is on the Samoa side, and is elevated, a nice effect.

-Also added was a remarkable kids water play area, replacing the old simple splash pool.
+Also here is a remarkable kids water play area.

 It includes two slides, one on the left above…